chrisweb/chris.lu/README.md

 ```

 Question(s): some plugins like import, react-hooks, jsx-a11y, ... get already added by next.js https://github.com/vercel/next.js/blob/canary/packages/eslint-config-next/package.json ... so it might be overkill to add them, not sure if it is good to add them so that you can create custom rules for those later on in your eslint configuration!?

+TODO: when I found a bug mentioned later in the configuration chapter, that next lint was not going into the "app" directory, I however noticed that in vscode linting errors in files from the app directory were being displayed, so I wonder if this impacts other things related to next lint, for example I wonder if plugins added by eslint get actually used by the configuration used in vscode, to answer that question I should extend "next/config" in my eslint configuration but not yet install the "eslint import plugin" or "eslint react hooks plugin" via npm install (clear the node_modules directory and do a fresh install without them to be sure) and do some mistakes that those plugins are supposed to catch in any of my files to see if they get catched, I'm sure next lint will catch them but I wonder if they also get catched in vscode as those are not directly in my config but only in the nextjs eslint that I extend, then as mentioned in the question above, I also wonder if I extend nextjs eslint if I then can add custom rules that are based on plugins that nextjs lint calls but that are not explicitly in my own configuration

 install typescript and types: